 Yet, the presidential enthusiasm for multiple bilateral agreements come in the middle of tensions between the United States-NATO and Russia over Ukraine.

-Argentina wants to reducing dependency with the U.S. but seeks support for negotiations with the IMF
+Argentina wants to reduce dependency with the U.S. but seeks support for negotiations with the IMF

 Furthermore, the declarations come only a few days after Alberto Fernández and Finance Minister Martin Gúzman found an agreement for restructuring its debt with the IMF on January 28.